‘Dumpster Fire’ Is 2016’s Word Of The Year

 “Dumpster fire” has been chosen by the American Dialect Society to be the word of the year in 2016.
-The phrase, which is meant to convey a cataclysmic situation and which is synonymous with terms like “train wreck” and “shitshow,” has become one of the most popular phrases to describe 2016.
+The phrase, which is meant to convey a cataclysmic situation and which is synonymous with a term like “train wreck,” has become one of the most popular phrases to describe 2016.

 The widely-circulated GIF of trash burning up in flames in a large, blue dumpster became deeply embedded within both popular and media discourses surrounding 2016’s U.S. presidential election.
 For many, “dumpster fire” was the consummate metaphor for an election season that has been turbulent, divisive, and frankly, a hot mess all around